 13. I didn’t pick on my boyfriend to get along with his mother

-This is one mistake I noticed most women made while getting their boyfriend’s mother to like them.
+This is one of the mistakes most women make in relationships while getting their boyfriend’s mother to like them.
 They would pick on their boyfriends thinking it would be funny and the mother would laugh.
 Well, wrong.
 Mothers do not like their sons being teased by others, especially by a random girl she barely knows.

 I made active efforts to never joke about my boyfriend around his mother.
 Instead, I displayed how much I respect their relationship and how much I adore my boyfriend for being such a good son to her.